phonglam3103/msani-readthedocs/docs/source/config.rst

 The following arguments accept multiple values and can be specified as a list in the config file:

 - input_files:  list of input files
-- unwanted: choice of category for unwanted substructures filtering (all, regular, special, optional)
+- unwanted: choice of category for unwanted substructures filtering (options: all, regular, special, optional)
 - format: 3D output formats (options: db2.tgz, db2, mol2, pdbqt, sdf)

 These arguments can be specified as a list in the config file in the Python format: